pauldijou/pauldijou.github.com/blog/2014-08-04-prismicio-responsive-images-inside-structured-text.md

 What are the bad points / limitations of the solution?

 * writers need to write placeholders rather than having a nice UI to insert images
-* images do not display natively in the WISIWIG editor anymore
+* images do not display natively in the WYSIWYG editor anymore
 * you cannot re-order a Group fragment right now, meaning images will be sorted based on their created date and not on their place inside the StructuredText